 Our Auckland Internship Program is available all along the year for 6 - 20 weeks.
 Check our package and pricing!

 We would suggest that you to arrive on a Friday and start the program briefing on Saturday.
 Then you can rest on the weekend and start the internship bright and early on Monday.

-Suggested Activities in Melbourne
+Suggested Activities in Auckland

 • Local New Zealand people, all nationalities eligible for Work Holiday Visa or Student and Trainee Work Visa (ONLY for students who need to get academic credit from your University/Education Institutions)